 A comparison and contrast between the integrated design process and the conventional design process in a regarded publication on ResearchGate illustrates how the two processes are both similar and different.
-The key benefit to the integrated design process is that it allows collaboration between all stakeholders to occur from the very beginning to the very end of a commercial construction project.
+The key benefit to the integrated design process is that it allows collaboration between all stakeholders.
+Additionally, this collaboration occurs from the very beginning to the very end of a commercial construction project.

 As outlined in the report, the main benefits of the integrated design process are that changes to the commercial office space can be agreed upon and implemented in the early design phase of the project.
-Changes required in a conventional design process typically occur much later, which can be far more costly and time consuming for the entire team.
+Changes required in a conventional design process typically occur much later.
+This can be far more costly and time consuming for the entire team.

 It’s far less expensive and time consuming to make those changes earlier than later in the process.
-The integrated design process also promotes greater transparency with the client, ensuring any necessary changes receive the blessing of the client without costly work having to be redone or dismantled.
+The integrated design process also promotes greater transparency with the client.
+It ensures any necessary changes receive the blessing of the client without costly work having to be redone or dismantled.